RasaHQ/rasa-demo/data/nlu/nlu.md

 - I love you
 - you are realy intelligent
 - I like Rasa
+- hèhè
+- like u
+- you are so smart

 ## intent:signup_newsletter
 - I also want to subscribe